How to define microbiota and microbiome?

 Despite the great usefulness of animal models, the need for translational research has become critically important in contemporary biomedical research.
 How to translate findings from basic research and preclinical studies into practical applications and improvements to general public health?
 Moving from the bench to the bedside requires collaboration among experts from multiple disciplines and also studying different targets.
 For example, blood sampling is commonly more acceptable for the patient and profiling the circulating microbiome can be as informative as the analysis of biopsies.

-Bacterial translocation: the missing link between intestinal microbiota and human complex non-communicable diseases
+Bacterial translocation: the missing link between intestinal microbiome and human complex non-communicable diseases

 What are the levels of bacterial biomass of the different tissues?